 Every outgoing transaction ends up in a mining pool like an unconfirmed transaction.
 Later on, the miners can choose transactions from the mining pool and make a block of transactions.
-Afterwards the miner has to find a solution for the complex math problem in order to be allowed to add a block to the blockchain.
+Afterward, the miner has to find a solution for the complex math problem in order to be allowed to add a block to the blockchain.

 The fraudulent miner will continue working on the version of the blockchain that isn’t broadcasted to the rest of the network’s participants.
-This way the second version will be isolated from the network, and the fraudulent miner will be able to spend his/hers assets on the original version of the blockchain.
+This way, the second version will be isolated from the network, and the fraudulent miner will be able to spend his/hers assets on the original version of the blockchain.

 A Few Words Before You Go…

 In our guide, we’ve briefly captured the essence of the Bitcoin blockchain, its main components, and features in order to make it easy for you to understand the basics of Bitcoin mining.
 Hopefully, we’ve achieved in presenting to you the three most common (and complex!) crypto math problems in Bitcoin mining as plainly as we could.
 This way, you can see the complexity and seriousness of the mining job and understand the role of miners in blockchain.